learn-co-curriculum/phase-3-nested-hash-iteration/README.md

   #to iterate over the "data" hash, we can use the following line:

   data.each do |attribute, value|
-    #at this level, "attribute" describes the key of :name, :email, :favorite_icecream_flavors, or :knows
+    #at this level, "attribute" describes the key of :name, :email, :favorite_ice_cream_flavors, or :knows
-    #we need to first check and see if the key is :favorite_icecream_flavors,
+    #we need to first check and see if the key is :favorite_ice_cream_flavors,
     #if it is, that means the VALUE is an array that we can iterate over to print out each element

-    if attribute == :favorite_icecream_flavors
+    if attribute == :favorite_ice_cream_flavors
       value.each do |flavor|
         # here, each index element in an ice cream flavor string
         puts "#{flavor}"